 The season has finally come to an end for City and they found themselves in unfamiliar territory after fighting to finish in the top four.
 City’s dip in form after the announcement of Manuel Pellegrini’s departure seemed to have an effect on the team and they certainly didn’t look like they were interested in playing at their highest level anymore – their motivation was gone.
 City once again finished above rivals United but incoming manager Pep Guardiola will be looking to strengthen his team and certainly create something special.
-We look at three players he is likely to sign as part of his special project.
+We look at three players he is likely to sign as part of his special project and we expect to be on the lookout for Manchester mortgages very shortly.

 1 – Ilkay Gundogan